-The Professional Development Portfolio now features Essential Practice Competencies, which provide overarching validated standards for CDR's core credentials: the RD and the DTR.

-Practice competencies define the knowledge, skill, judgment, and attitude requirements throughout a practitioner's career, across practice, and withinfocus areas.
+The Essential Practice Competencies provides overarching validated standards for two credentials: the RDN or RD and the NDTR or DTR.
+Practice competencies define the knowledge, skill, judgment, and attitude requirements throughout a practitioner's career, across practice, and within focus areas.
 Competencies provide a structured guide to help identify, evaluate, and develop the behaviors required for continuing competence.